kubernetes/website/docs/admin/etcd.md

 patch releases you can switch versions at any time back and forth).
 That basically means, that we cannot upgrade directly e.g. from 2.1.x to 2.3.x.

-Fortunately, this limitation it is easy to workaround - it is enough to start a cluster for any intermediate minor release, wait until it is healthy and functional and stop it then.
+Fortunately, this limitation is easy to workaround - it is enough to start a cluster for any intermediate minor release, wait until it is healthy and functional and stop it then.
 This will do the migration itself underneath.